Joseph Freeman (Mormon)

-Joseph Freeman Jr. (born July 24, 1952) was the first man of black African descent to receive the Melchizedek priesthood and be ordained an elder in the Church of Jesus Christ of Latter-day Saints (LDS Church) after the announcement of the 1978 Revelation on Priesthood, which allowed "all worthy male members of the Church" to "be ordained to the priesthood without regard for race or color."
+Joseph Freeman Jr. (born July 24, 1952) is the first man of Black African descent to receive the Melchizedek priesthood and be ordained an elder in the Church of Jesus Christ of Latter-day Saints (LDS Church) after the announcement of the 1978 Revelation on Priesthood, which allowed "all worthy male members of the Church" to "be ordained to the priesthood without regard for race or color."

 Biography

 Freeman was born in Vanceboro, North Carolina, to Rose Lee Smith and Joseph Freeman, Sr. His paternal great-grandparents, William and Ellen Freeman, were slaves in Craven County, North Carolina, who gained their freedom by escaping to Brushton, North Carolina, during the American Civil War, where they received help from Union soldiers until finding land to settle.

 At the age of ten, Freeman was baptized and became a member of the Holiness Church, the faith his father's family had supported for at least three generations.
-After graduating from high school he obtain an evangelist's license fulfilling his childhood dream of becoming a lay minister in the faith.
+After graduating from high school he obtained an evangelist's license fulfilling his childhood dream of becoming a lay minister in the faith.

 In 1972, at age 19, Freeman enlisted in the United States Army and was stationed in Hawaii.
 While in Hawaii he became dissatisfied with the Holiness congregations he attended and began to study other Christian denominations.
-During this time he met several people who were Latter-day Saints including a sergeant in his unit.
-After several months of studying with Mormon missionaries, reading the Book of Mormon, and being fully informed of the restriction of priesthood ordination for men of African descent, Freeman stepped down from his role in the Holiness faith and was baptized and confirmed a member of the LDS Church on September 30, 1973.
+During this time, he met several people who were Latter-day Saints, including a sergeant in his unit.
+After several months of studying with LDS Church missionaries, reading the Book of Mormon, and being fully informed of the restriction of priesthood ordination for men of African descent, Freeman stepped down from his role in the Holiness faith and was baptized and confirmed a member of the LDS Church on September 30, 1973.
 During the period of investigation prior to his baptism he met Toe Isapela Leituala, a Samoan convert to the faith of six years.
 The two were married on June 15, 1974.
-In 1975 Freeman left the military and the couple eventually moved to Salt Lake City, Utah.
+In 1975, Freeman left the military and the couple eventually moved to Salt Lake City, Utah.

-On June 8, 1978 the First Presidency of the LDS Church announced that church president Spencer W. Kimball had received a revelation and that the Lord "has heard our prayers, and ... has confirmed that the long-promised day has come when every faithful, worthy man in the Church may receive the holy priesthood, with power to exercise its divine authority, and enjoy with his loved ones every blessing that flows there from, including the blessings of the temple ... without regard for race or color".
+On June 8, 1978 the LDS Church's First Presidency announced that church president Spencer W. Kimball had received a revelation and that the Lord "has heard our prayers, and ... has confirmed that the long-promised day has come when every faithful, worthy man in the Church may receive the holy priesthood, with power to exercise its divine authority, and enjoy with his loved ones every blessing that flows there from, including the blessings of the temple ... without regard for race or color".